 Welcome to your website!

-My name is Mark Harvey and I started Old House Dahlias here in Portland, Oregon, more than seven years ago.
-Using my backyard as a starter plot, When I began planting dahlias, I had just four types.
+My name is Mark Harvey and I started Old House Dahlias in Portland, Oregon, more than fourteen years ago.
+Using my backyard as a starter plot.
+When I began planting dahlias, I had just four types.
 Today, I have more than 200 new and heirloom varieties of dahlias.
 I offer both tubers to enliven your garden and fresh cut flowers for special events or weddings.
 I also work with wholesalers.
 I ship tubers across the U.S. and internationally.
 I employ sustainable, natural growing methods and packaging.

 Take a minute to check out my vibrant collection, which comprises stark contrasts in color and size and will add a unique distinctiveness to your garden.
 And feel free to call me with any questions you might have about starting or maintaining dahlias.